bdingjd/Machine-Learning/README.md

 (1) Decision Tree Ensembles - It contains a decision tree implementation based on ID3, C4.5 and CART algorithms.
 Addition
     to the decision tree implementation, bagging and random forest were also implemented.
-All these implementations were completed from SCRATCH, i.e.; we DID NOT rely on any available packages to facilatate the implementations.
+All these implementations were completed from SCRATCH, i.e.; we DID NOT rely on any available packages to facilitate the implementations.
 These were coded in python prograamming language.

 (3) Support Vector Machines - The core optimization routine was coded in C++ from scratch and python-c++ binding was